AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-28-Making-of-Grand-Canyon.md

 </script>
 <p></p>

 Looks good!
-Next we'll want to connect these grid locations with a line:
+Next we'll want to connect these grid locations with a line.
+For this we need to remember the location of the previous true entry in the grid, we can do this with some spare variables prevI and prevJ:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">